acoppes/acoppes/site/_drafts/lastyearrecap.markdown

 </video>
 </div>

 Working on this project is awesome and it is what I wanted when doing work for hire, to be able to use all my game development knowledge and experience.
 At the same time, I am enjoying a lot working directly with Colin the day to day and also learning a lot.
-Hope I can help as much as I can to make this release the best way possible.
+Hope I can help as much as I can to make the release of this game the best way possible.

 ### Where am I right now?

-My plan now is to keep working on both work for hire, the app and the game, but try to reach a balance between them while also having time for my games.
-In terms of my games, I want to focus now on Ship Miner only but don't want to stop doing jams from time to time.
+My plan now is to keep working on both work for hire projects: the app and the game, but also try to reach a balance to have time to spend for my games.
+In terms of my games, I want to focus now on Ship Miner only but don't want to stop doing jams from time to time since I believe it is the way I push my limits and also could be a great way to know new devs.

-As always, thanks to my friends Rubén and Juan Andrés Nin for being there all the time to discuss how to survive in the industry, and other stuff too.
+As always, thanks to my friends Rubén and Juan Andrés Nin for being there all the time to discuss how to survive in the industry and giving me feedback of my blog posts before publishing them.

 Thanks for reading.